How We Started

 200 years ago the original Foster farm spanned 200 acres.
 It was a large tract on the east side of Stafford Street with the old wagon road to Worcester, Rice Road, cutting through the middle of it.
 The initial parcel of land that was purchased by Karl and Kim included the pond, open fields and covered 50 acres.
 From 2015 - 2019 several other parcels that were part of the original farm were purchased which pieced together a total of 120 acres of the original farm.
 There are no plans for development other than restoring certain areas as useable farmland.
 Preservation of the land is a top priority.
 A few of the parcels were slated for a 40 home housing development prior to purchasing them.
 It was a blessing to be able to purchase them and keep them as farm land before the development could be started.

 In 2015 the garden shop opened.
 Karl and Kim now work full time on the farm.
 Karl heads up the greenhouse production, growing impressive hangers, geraniums, mums and annuals that he and his family were known for in the past.
-Kim grows over 100 varieties of heirloom tomato plants and specialty and hot pepper plants as well as a large selection of common and hard to find herbs.
-The shop and farm are open seasonally in the Spring and Fall.
+Kim grows over 100 varieties of heirloom tomato plants and specialty and hot pepper plants as well as a large selection of both common and hard to find herbs.
+The shop and farm are open during May.